How Well Are You Adapting to the New Remote Workplace Challenges?

 Are you simply “working from home” or are you making a difference as a member of a remote team?

-For many of you, your workplace has changed significantly in the last two months.
+For many of you, your workplace has changed significantly.
 Maybe remote work was thrust on you – you didn’t expect it or want it.
 Or maybe you’ve been angling for the chance to eliminate your commute and work remotely, so your new situation was a welcome change.
 Either way, it doesn’t take long to learn that working remotely is different in ways you weren’t expecting or prepared for.

 Perhaps you have school-aged children and are now adding “homeschool teacher” to your job description.
 Or perhaps on top of your new work challenges, you are responsible for the care of sick family members.
 Plus the concern and stress over an unknown future with regard to how we live our daily lives.